-Acupressure, an another version of Acupuncture
+Acupressure, Another Version of Acupuncture

 Developed over 5,000 years ago in Asia, Acupressure is a lesser painful version of acupuncture.
-Acupressure is a kind of Asian Bodywork Therapy (ABT) and an ancient art for healing people using the fingers to gently press the healing points.
+Acupressure is a kind of Asian Bodywork Therapy (ABT) and ancient art for healing people using the fingers to gently press the healing points.
 On pressing the key points, the blockages are cleared and the body’s ability to naturally cure the disease gets stimulated.
 Pressure may be applied with fingers, elbows or using other devices.

 Benefits of Acupressure

-Acupressure techniques can also be used by you, if you are healthy and fit to prevent yourself from any chances of ailments.
+Acupressure techniques can also be used by you if you are healthy and fit to prevent yourself from any chances of ailments.
 If the acupressure is used regularly, then it can be beneficial for you in the following ways.

-- Relieves from stress and prevents from depression.
+- Relieves from stress and prevents depression.

 - Boosts immunity.

 - Enhance your health and calm your mind.

 - Helps in the management of nausea and vomiting.

 - Some studies say it may also be beneficial against the placebo effect.